The process of buying property in Cyprus

 • EU citizens are entitled to purchase an unlimited number of properties of any type (residential/commercial, land, apartments) without any special permits.

 • Third-country nationals (non-EU citizens) may only purchase one residential property (apartment, house, townhouse) or a plot of land up to 4,014 m² in size.
-This requires a special permit from the Council of Ministers, which is a formal procedure in practice but can take 2-6 months.
+This requires obtaining a special permit from the Council of Ministers, which in practice is a formal procedure but can take 2-6 months.

 This restriction is explained by Cyprus’ policy of maintaining a balance between investment, national interests, and housing affordability for local residents.

-All real estate properties in Cyprus have a unique cadastral number and are registered in the Land Registry.
+All properties in Cyprus have a unique cadastral number and are registered with the Land Registry.
 To transfer ownership, the purchase agreement must be registered with this authority within 60 days of signing.
 Only after this procedure does the buyer acquire indisputable ownership rights, and the property becomes legally protected from double sales or third-party claims.

-The first and most important step is a legal review of the property (due diligence), which must be conducted by an experienced lawyer who is independent of the seller.
-The following is reviewed:
+The first and most important stage is the legal review of the property (due diligence), which must be carried out by an experienced lawyer who is independent of the seller.
+The following is checked:

-• The clarity of the title deed, the absence of liens, seizures, and legal disputes.
+• Clean title deed, absence of liens, seizures, and legal disputes.

-• The legality of previous transactions involving this property.
+• Legality of previous transactions involving this property.

-• The building’s compliance with urban planning and operational standards (especially relevant for new buildings).
+• Compliance of the building with urban planning and operational standards (especially relevant for new buildings).

-• The status of the land plot: the availability of all permits, agreement on boundaries, and the possibility of connecting to utilities.
+• Status of the land plot: availability of all permits, agreement on boundaries, possibility of connecting to utilities.

-Practice shows that ignoring the due diligence stage leads to litigation: in Cyprus, there have been cases of double sales, seizures, and confiscation of properties in favor of the seller’s creditors.
+Practice shows that ignoring the due diligence stage leads to litigation: in Cyprus, there have been cases of double sales, seizures, and confiscation of property in favor of the seller’s creditors.

-The purchase process usually begins with a reservation: a deposit (ranging from €2,000 to €10,000) is paid for a period of 2-4 weeks to remove the property from sale.
+The purchase process usually begins with a reservation: a deposit (ranging from €2,000 to €10,000) is paid for a period of 2-4 weeks to ensure that the property is taken off the market.
 Then a preliminary agreement is drawn up, setting out the main terms of the transaction, the price, the transfer dates, and the obligations of the parties.

 The sale and purchase agreement contains: